Variational Nested Dropout: Variational Nested Dropout

 We first review nested dropout, and then propose our Bayesian ordering unit and variational approximation.

-\subsection{A review of nested dropout}
+\subsection{A Review of Nested Dropout}

 The previous works~\cite{rippel2014learning} that order the representations use either Geometric or Categorical distributions to sample the last index of the kept units, then drop the neurons with indices greater than it.
-Specifically, the distribution $p_B(\cdot)$ is assigned over the representation indices $1, \dots, K$.
-The nested/ordered dropout operation proceeds as follows: \begin{compactenum} \item \emph{Tail sampling:} A tail index is sampled $b\sim p_B(\cdot)$ that represents the last element be kept. \item \emph{Ordered dropping:} The elements with indices ${b+1}, \dots, K$ are dropped. \end{compactenum} We also refer to this operation as an \emph{ordering unit} as the representations are sorted in order.
+Specifically, the distribution $p_\mathbb{I}(\cdot)$ is assigned over the representation indices $1, \dots, K$.
+The nested/ordered dropout operation proceeds as follows: \begin{compactenum} \item \emph{Tail sampling:} A tail index is sampled $I\sim p_\mathbb{I}(\cdot)$ that represents the last element be kept. \item \emph{Ordered dropping:} The elements with indices ${I+1}, \dots, K$ are dropped. \end{compactenum} We also refer to this operation as an \emph{ordering unit} as the representations are sorted in order.

 In~\cite{rippel2014learning}, which focuses on learning ordered representations, this operation is proved to exactly recover PCA with a one-layer neural network.
-Cui~\etal~\cite{ijcai2020-288} shows this operation, when applied to groups of neural network weights or quantization bits, generates nested sub-networks that are optimal for different computation resources.
+Cui~\emph{et al}~\cite{ijcai2020-288} shows this operation, when applied to groups of neural network weights or quantization bits, generates nested sub-networks that are optimal for different computation resources.
 They further prove that increasing from a smaller sub-network to a larger one maximizes the incremental information gain.
-A large network only needs to be trained once with ordered dropout, yielding a set of networks with varying sizes for deployment.
-However, the above methods treat the ordered dropout rate as a hyper-parameter, and hand-tuning the dropout rate is tedious and may lead to suboptimal performance of the sub-networks, as compared to learning this hyperparameter from the data.
-As illustrated in Fig.~\ref{fig:motivation}, the previous works use hand-specified parameters for nested dropout, which freezes the importance of the network components over different layers during training.
+A large network only needs to be trained once with nested dropout, yielding a set of networks with varying sizes for deployment.
+However, the above methods treat the nested dropout rate as a hyper-parameter, and hand-tuning the dropout rate is tedious and may lead to suboptimal performance of the sub-networks, as compared to learning this hyperparameter from the data.
+As illustrated in Figure~\ref{fig:motivation}, the previous works use hand-specified parameters for nested dropout, which freezes the importance of the network components or representations over different layers during training.